 September 29, 2021 • By the New Iron Blogger

 “The Great Resignation” or “The Great Reshuffle” and for Baby Boomers who’ve had enough – “The Great Retirement.”
 However, for most business leaders, it is becoming a “Great Headache.”
 We live in a time of “greats,” and they are not too good.
-At New Iron Solutions, we see firsthand high levels of career unhappiness across multiple generations.
+At New Iron Solutions, we see firsthand high levels of career unhappiness across multiple generations in all industries.
 So, as workers continue to leave in record numbers and leaders worry about keeping their best and brightest while bringing others on board to fill gaps and continue their growth, how do we begin to get a handle on this and start a “Great Retention” instead?

 Of course, the pandemic is often seen as the root cause.
 After all, entire industries and labor pools have been affected (i.e., travel and hospitality), and some are seemingly changed forever due to the last 18 months.
 However, many of these challenges were already underway well before the pandemic – skills shortages, “war for talent,” record low unemployment, demographic shifts, generational attitudes concerning work, technology, and more.
 The pandemic just accelerated many of these changes.